Nandosbx/Happy-App/README.md

 <h2>📖 About</h2>

-Happy is a plataform ...
+Happy is a project that allows you to connect people interested in making the lives of orphaned children happier.

 ------------
 <h2>🔖 Layout</h2>